iamkhalid2/WhatsAppGPT/README.md

 ## About The Project
- WhatsApp chatbot using OpenAI API(gpt-3.5-turbo) and whatsapp-web.js, written in JS using Node.js
+ ChatGPT for WhatsApp using OpenAI API(gpt-3.5-turbo) and whatsapp-web.js, written in JS using Node.js

  ### Prerequisites